DipshikhaDas/refactoring-workshop/java/src/main/java/workshop/README.txt

 - removed the temporary variable "strReturn" because we can return the string directly without making that temp variable.

 2. In PlaintextToHtmlConverter :
+- has removed the temporary variable used in toHtml() method
+- has changed the switch statement in basicHtml() and changed the logic here to make it more understandable
+- changed the pushACharacterToTheOutput() a little bit and used it inside the if else statement in basicHtmlCode()
+- removed the method stashNextCharacterAndAdvanceThePointer() because of the change in logic in basicHtmlCode()

+3.